-A: We have multiple surgical centres across Canada.
+A: We have multiple locations across Canada.
 Unfortunately, due to Covid restrictions some centres are currently closed, the specialist will have more details for you as to which locations are still open.

 A: Our surgical team has a cumulative total experience of 50 years, and Nuhair Medical itself has been established since 2017.
 We have helped thousands of patients in both surgical and nonsurgical procedures regain a full natural looking head of hair.